 - Gall bladder disease

-In order to prevent binge eating disorder, it is important to avoid diets that put the body in starvation mode.
-Any restriction of food or behaviours that try to control the body weight are risky, as they create a state where the body is hungry and ready to overeat once the person hasn’t followed the rules or diet.
+In order to prevent binge eating disorders, it is essential to avoid diets that put the body in starvation mode.
+Any restriction of food or behaviours that try to control the body weight is risky, as they create a state where the body is hungry and ready to overeat once the person hasn’t followed the rules or diet.

-People is prone to follow diets due to a culture that promotes thinness as a synonym of success, and opposes it to fatness, as a sign of weakness and lack of willpower.
-However, those ideas are beliefs created by society, and in order to fight eating disorders, we all have to at least try to question those ideas and try not to fall for them.
+People are prone to follow diets due to a culture that promotes thinness as a synonym of success and opposes fatness as a sign of weakness and lack of willpower.
+However, those ideas are beliefs created by society, and to fight eating disorders, we all have to try at least to question those ideas and not fall for them.
 Working towards a positive image, follow social media accounts that share positive messages about the variety of bodies and weight, normalizing eating, and fighting body dissatisfaction can help to prevent eating disorders.

 Binge eating disorder can be treated with psychotherapy and medication.
 The type of therapy that has been proven most successful for this condition is Cognitive-Behavioural Therapy (CBT), which challenges unrealistic thoughts, and replaces them for other more productive or accurate.